andersjanmyr/mc/README.md

 ```
 $ mc get -h
-Get a value from memcached by key
+Gets one of more values from memcached.
+	Keys should be comma separated without spaces.
+	Values will be returned one on each line in the order the keys were given.

 Usage:
-  mc get [flags]
+  mc get key [flags]

 Flags:
   -h, --help   help for get